qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 4_ Semantic Analysis.md

 binary operator, respectively, and pointers to the supplied operand(s).
 Figures 4.7 and 4.8 show stages in the decoration of parse trees for (1 + 3) * 2, using the grammars of Figures 4.5 and 4.6, respectively.
 Note that the ﬁnal syntax tree is the same in each case. ■

-## 3CHECK YOUR UNDERSTANDING

-*
+3**CHECK YOUR UNDERSTANDING** 1.
 What determines whether a language rule is a matter of syntax or of static semantics?
-  2.
-  Why is it impossible to detect certain program errors at compile time, even though they can be detected at run time?
+2. Why is it impossible to detect certain program errors at compile time, even though they can be detected at run time?

-*
-  What is an* attribute grammar*?
+## 3. What is an* attribute grammar*?
+4. What are programming* assertions*?
-  4.
-  What are programming* assertions*?
 What is their purpose?
-  5.
-  What is the difference between* synthesized* and* inherited* attributes?
+5. What is the difference between* synthesized* and* inherited* attributes?

-*
-  Give two examples of information that is typically passed through inherited attributes.
+## 6. Give two examples of information that is typically passed through inherited attributes.

-### 7.
-What is* attribute ﬂow*?
-8.
-What is a* one-pass* compiler?
+## 7. What is* attribute ﬂow*?
+8. What is a* one-pass* compiler?

 ![Figure 4.6 Top-down (L-attributed)...](images/page_228_vector_431.png)
 *Figure 4.6 Top-down (L-attributed) attribute grammar to construct a syntax tree.
 Here the st attribute, like the ptr attribute (and unlike the st attribute of Figure 4.3), is a pointer to a syntax tree node.*

-### 9.
-What does it mean for an attribute grammar to be* S-attributed*?* L-attributed*?
+## 9. What does it mean for an attribute grammar to be* S-attributed*?* L-attributed*? *Noncircular*?
-*Noncircular*?
 What is the signiﬁcance of these grammar classes?

-## 4.4

-### **Action Routines**
+4.4 **Action Routines**

 Just as there are automatic tools that will construct a parser for a given context- free grammar, there are automatic tools that will construct a semantic analyzer (attribute evaluator) for a given attribute grammar.
 Attribute evaluator gen-